 See larger image

-ANRRI Blue Light Blocking Glasses for Computer Use, Anti Eyestrain Lens Lightweight Frame Eyeglasses, Black, Men/Women (Health and Beauty)
+ANRRI Blue Light Blocking Glasses, Anti Eyestrain Lens Lightweight Frame Eyeglasses, Black, Men/Women (Health and Beauty)

 - REDUCE EYESTRAIN – Enjoy your digital time, NO worry about eye fatigue, blurred vision and headache.

 - ANTI BLUE LIGHT – Cut 90% of the blue light.
 Relieving eye fatigue, dry and vision falling.

 - BETTER SLEEP – Reduce eye strain and headache, so you can enjoy a restful deeper sleep.

 - MATERIAL – Frame: TR90 ; Lens: Polycarbonate (non-magnification)